 It originally comes from Córdoba, but you will be able to try it all over Andalucía.

-Salmorejos are also very easy to make and you will have it ready in less than 10 minutes, have a look at the recipe if you want to make it at home.
+Salmorejo is one of those Spanish food recipes that are easy to make and you will have it ready in less than 10 minutes, have a look at the recipe if you want to make it at home.

 3) Jamón Ibérico

 You can´t say you have been in Spain if you haven´t tried the Iberian ham.
-If you decide to go on a Spanish food tour, trying different places and restaurantes this is the one thing you will find everywhere.
+If you decide to go on a Spanish food tour, trying different places and restaurantes, ham is the one thing you will find everywhere, as it is one of the most common foods in spain.
 There is just one problem with jamón, it is very difficult to find in other countries, and whenever you do, it is usually way too expensive.
 Because of these reason, whenever you go to Spain, you better try evey kind of Jamón you see.

 2) Polvorones cookies